-Each of our stores is managed by a store manager and one or two assistant managers who oversee full-time and part-time team members within each store.
-Each store manager is responsible for the day-to-day operations of his or her store, including the unit's operating results, maintaining a clean and appealing store environment and the hiring, training and development of personnel.
-We also employ regional directors who are responsible for overseeing the operations of our district managers.
-Our district managers are responsible for overseeing the operations of 10 to 15 stores, on average.
+Each of our stores is managed by a store manager and one or two assistant managers who oversee full-time and part-time employees within each store.
+Each store manager is responsible for the day-to-day operations of his or her store, including the unit's operating results, maintaining a clean and appealing store environment and the hiring, training and development of employees.
+We also employ district managers who are responsible for overseeing the operations of 10 to 15 stores, on average, and regional directors who are responsible for overseeing the operations of our district managers.

-We are guided by a philosophy that recognizes strong sales performance and customer service, allowing us to identify and reward team members who meet our high performance standards.
+We are guided by a philosophy that recognizes strong sales performance and customer service, allowing us to identify and reward employees who meet our high performance standards.
 Store managers participate in a rewarding bonus incentive program.
 We also recognize individual performance through internal promotions and provide extensive opportunities for advancement.

-Our employees are critical to achieving our goals, and we strive to hire talented employees with high energy levels and motivation.
-We have well-established store operating policies and procedures and an in-store training program for new store managers, assistant managers and staff.
-In addition, we have a dedicated group of training and new store opening managers who are focused on ensuring a consistent new store opening process and who leverage their extensive experience and knowledge of the Five Below culture to train new store managers.
-Our customer service and store procedure training programs are designed to enable associates to assist customers in a friendly manner and to help create a positive sales-driven environment and culture as well as teach successful operating practices and procedures.
+Our employees are critical to achieving our goals, and we strive to hire talented people with high energy levels and motivation.
+We have well-established store operating policies and procedures and an in-store training program for new store managers, assistant managers and store associates.
+In addition, we have a dedicated group of training and new store opening managers who are focused on ensuring a consistent new store opening and remodel process and who leverage their extensive experience and knowledge of Five Below to train new store managers.
+Our customer service and store procedure training programs are designed to enable employees to assist customers in a friendly manner and to help create a positive sales-driven environment as well as teach successful operating practices and procedures.